-It was twenty years ago today: on October 25, 1986, he entire nation mourned a tragic event: Forrest Tucker, the greatest actor who ever lived, passed away from lung cancer at the young age of 67.
+Twenty years ago today, on October 25, 1986, the entire nation mourned.
+Forrest Tucker, the greatest actor who ever lived, passed away from cancer at the young age of 67.

 Tuck's full obituary from the Los Angeles Times can be viewed here.
-Of interest: Milton Berle is quoted, but the article makes no mention of their legendary "contest" to determine, once and for all, Hollywood's most, er, gifted actor.
+Of interest: Milton Berle is quoted, but the article makes no mention of their legendary "contest" to determine, once and for all, Hollywood's most, uh, gifted performer.

 |Taking Fort Courage to Reno in April 1967|